pixlcore/blog/net-proc-watch.md

 The first idea I had here was to subtract `read_bytes` and `write_bytes` from `rchar` and `wchar` respectively.
 I learned that `read_bytes` and `write_bytes` were specific to the filesystem, but `rchar` and `wchar` were for the entire process I/O (including network!).
 So if you subtract the filesystem counters from the total I/O counters, you end up with network throughput for the process, right?

 Alas, no, the total process I/O includes more than just disk and network.
 It also includes reading/writing to pipes, and TTYs.
 So if the process was generating a lot of STDIO or communicating with other processes via pipes, this would skew the measurement.
+Not only that, but in my testing `read_bytes` and `write_bytes` were wildly inaccurate or simply stuck at zero, particularly in VMs / containers (which everyone uses nowadays).

 `/proc/PID/io` was a dead end.